 Over the last twenty years I’ve been privileged to meet, receive healing from, and train with modern Western practitioners of Shamanism.
 From my first healing it has been abundantly clear to me that something extraordinarily vital and effective has been tapped into.
 Many practitioners are able to tangibly invoke something deeply compassionate and essentially nourishing to the human spirit, not to mention cure disease and end suffering.
 We’re rediscovering something so intrinsically valuable I believe it to be a defining quality of what makes us human.

-Its no coincidence that Shamanism is returning to the West at the same time we are facing the catastrophic impact of a way of life bereft of shamanic guidance.
+I suspect no coincidence that Shamanism is returning to the West at the same time we are facing the catastrophic impact of a way of life bereft of shamanic guidance.
 The Spirits are inviting us not only to heal and become empowered in our shamanic work, but also to reweave the fabric of an Earth-wise culture.

 Nina went on to finish her PHD thesis, become a college professor and realize her dream of pursuing Shamanism.
 She suffered incredibly year after year not only the hardship of being a widow and single mother, but also her own health crisis – which for some can be part of a shamanic calling.
 This work is so rich, so deeply nourishing, once it is engaged its difficult to turn back despite the price we might pay.
-When last I spoke with Nina she had just returned from visiting her ancestral land of Sicily where the footprints of Goddesses can still be found, and the signs of ancient shamanic practices can still be unearthed.
+When last I spoke with Nina she had just returned from visiting her ancestral land of Sicily where the footprints of Goddesses can still be found, and the signs of ancient spiritual healing practices can still be unearthed.

 We have made huge strides in understanding this calling since Nina first dreamed her dream.
 We are blessed with great teachers and the ability to study with indigenous teachers who can trace their Shamanic practices back thousands of years.
 However, if we are to bring Shamanism to the fore of our culture as a consciousness that guides us in the challenging days to come, we have to unearth its artifacts within ourselves.
 We can propose eternally the importance of a shamanic world view, but until we’re willing to go deep within, to find the shamanism that lays there, we’ll not be able to embody something that resonates with the uninitiated.

 Sharing our personal stories lies at the heart of this re-emergence.
 Hearing Nina’s story brings to life this journey we’re on and the possibilities it offers us all.
 We need to realize the shaman has always been there, hidden, blinded and rendered mute by the same forces that are leading us into environmental catastrophe.
 It is not enough to free the shaman in ourselves, we also need to share our stories of healing and empowerment to reignite the gift of this work for a broader audience.
-Funny how the simplest, most personal acts can prove to be the most powerful medicine.
+Funny how the simplest, most personal acts, like sharing a story, can prove to be the most powerful medicine.

 next chapter: Coyotes Formula For Change – >